LukeWedmore/luangwa_rift_active_fault_database/README.md

 ## Version Control
 A static version of this database in all formats described above and associated with the impending publication will be placed on the Zendodo data archive.

 This version is intended to be live and as such we encourage edits of the [GeoJSON] file and the submission of pull requests.
-Please contact [Luke Wedmore] for information or to report errors in the database.
+Please contact Luke Wedmore (<luke.wedmore@bristol.ac.uk>) for information or to report errors in the database.

 ### References
 Styron, Richard, and Marco Pagani.
 “The GEM Global Active Faults Database.”
 Earthquake Spectra, vol. 36, no. 1_suppl, Oct.
 2020, pp. 160–180, doi:10.1177/8755293020944182.